David Kaczynski: Personal life

 Kaczynski is married to Linda Patrik.
 He is a practicing Buddhist and a vegetarian.
 In 2009, he published an essay about his relationship with his brother Ted, from childhood to adulthood, which appeared in a collection of essays.

 In popular culture

-David Kaczynski appeared in Netflix documentary Unabomber: In His Own Words (2020 TV mini-series).
-He was portrayed by Robert Hays in the 1996 television movie Unabomber: The True Story and by Mark Duplass in the 2017 television series Manhunt: Unabomber.
+Kaczynski appeared in the Netflix documentary Unabomber: In His Own Words (2020 TV mini-series).
+He was portrayed by Robert Hays in the 1996 television movie Unabomber: The True Story, and by Mark Duplass in the 2017 television series Manhunt: Unabomber.